Rolf Armstrong

 Rolf Armstrong (April 21, 1889 – February 22, 1960) was an American commercial artist specializing in glamorous depictions of female subjects.
 He is best known for his magazine covers and calendar art.
-In 1960 the New York Times dubbed him the “creator of the calendar girl.”
-His commercial career extended from 1912 to 1960, the great majority of his original work being done in pastel.
+In 1960, The New York Times dubbed him the "creator of the calendar girl".
+His commercial career extended from 1912 to 1960, with the great majority of his original work being done in pastel.

 Personal life

 Rolf Armstrong was born John Scott Armstrong in Bay City, Michigan.
 His parents were Richard and Harriet (Scott) Armstrong.
 His father owned the Boy-Line and Fire Boat Company, comprising fire boats and passenger ships on the Great Lakes, including one that served the Chicago World's Fair in 1893.
 Due to increasing financial difficulties, the family left Bay City in 1899 and moved to Detroit, Michigan.

-Rolf had two brothers and a sister, all at least twenty years older than himself.
+Rolf had two brothers and a sister, all at least 20 years older than himself.
 After his father's death in 1903, Rolf lived for about three years with his eldest brother, William, in Seattle, Washington.
-There he became close to William's son, Robert Armstrong, who later achieved fame as a film and television actor best known for his role in King Kong (1933).
+There, he became close to William's son, Robert Armstrong, who later achieved fame as a film and television actor best known for his role in King Kong (1933).
 Rolf's brother, Paul, also had a brief but successful career as a New York playwright (1907-1915).

-After studying in Chicago and living and working in New York for several years, Rolf married Claire Louise Frisbie, a free-lance writer, in 1919.
+After studying in Chicago and living and working in New York City for several years, Rolf married Claire Louise Frisbie, a freelance writer, in 1919.
 They had no children.
-Around 1930 they moved to Bayside, Queens, where Rolf had recently designed and built a house on an inlet of Little Neck Bay.
+Around 1930, they moved to Bayside, Queens, where Rolf had recently designed and built a house on an inlet of Little Neck Bay.
 Rolf had learned to sail as a child and kept as many as eight sailboats at this property.
 Among these was Mannequin, a decked sailing canoe he designed and raced, twice winning the American Canoe Association Elliott Trophy (1932, 1934).
-About 1935 Rolf and Louise left Bayside for Southern California in an apparent attempt to benefit from the movie industry.
-In 1939 they obtained a divorce, after which Louise immediately married Robert Armstrong.
+About 1935, Rolf and Louise left Bayside for Southern California in an apparent attempt to benefit from the movie industry.
+In 1939, they obtained a divorce, after which Louise immediately married Robert Armstrong.

-In 1939 Armstrong moved back to Manhattan, taking up residence for the next twenty years in the Hotel des Artistes.
-In the 1950s he traveled extensively, visiting Europe, Tahiti, and Hawaii.
-After several trips to the latter, he retired there permanently in late 1959.
+In 1939, Armstrong moved back to Manhattan, taking up residence for the next 20 years in the Hotel des Artistes.
+In the 1950s, he traveled extensively, visiting Europe, Tahiti, and Hawaii.
+After several trips to the last, he retired there permanently in late 1959.
 Shortly after this move, he suffered a mild heart attack, followed by a fatal attack on February 22, 1960.
 In accordance with his wishes, his ashes were scattered from an overlook on Nuʻuanu Pali.
 In 1997, surviving friends and admirers arranged for placement of a grave marker at the Armstrong family plot in Elmwood Cemetery, Detroit, Michigan.